Kick Six: First quarter

-The game began with Auburn's Cody Parkey kicking off to Alabama's Christion Jones, who returned the kick to the Alabama 24.
-On the game’s first drive, Alabama drove to the Auburn 36-yard line before T.J.
-Yeldon was stopped on 3rd and 2.
-Cade Foster then attempted a 44-yard field goal for the Tide, but narrowly missed wide left.
-Auburn's opening drive netted 20 yards and no points with Ricardo Louis dropping a difficult deep pass on the 3rd down, forcing the Tigers to punt.
+The game began with Auburn's Cody Parkey kicking off to Alabama's Christion Jones, who returned the kick to the Alabama 24-yard line.
+On the game's first play from scrimmage, Alabama running back T.J.
+Yeldon ran for 31 yards into Auburn territory.
+Alabama then drove to the Auburn 26-yard line before Yeldon was stopped on 3rd and 2.
+On 4th down, Cade Foster attempted a 44-yard field goal for the Tide, but narrowly missed left.
+On Auburn's first offensive snap Corey Grant would run for 14 yards to the Auburn 42-yard line.
+The Tigers drive would soon stall out, with Ricardo Louis dropping a slightly off target deep pass on 3rd down, forcing a punt.
 Alabama was then held to seven yards, going three-and-out.
 After getting the ball back, Auburn's offense moved down the field with a seven-play, 66-yard drive capped off by a 45-yard touchdown run by quarterback Nick Marshall to give Auburn a 7–0 lead.
 It was the Tigers' first offensive touchdown against Alabama since 2010.
-On the ensuing drive, Alabama again went three-and-out and was forced to punt.
-Auburn's offensive spark was short-lived as the Tigers gained just 8 yards on the ensuing drive and were forced to punt.
+On the ensuing drive, Alabama again went three-and-out and punted.
+Auburn's offensive spark was short-lived as the Tigers gained just 8 yards on their next drive and were forced to punt the ball back to Alabama.
 The quarter ended with Auburn leading 7–0.

 Second quarter

-Following a slow start in the first quarter, Alabama stormed back quickly with a 11-play, 67-yard touchdown drive culminating with an A.J.
+Following a slow start in the first quarter, Alabama stormed back quickly with an 11-play, 67-yard touchdown drive culminating with an A.J.
 McCarron touchdown pass to Jalston Fowler to tie the game 7–7.
-On the next drive, Landon Collins forced an Auburn fumble, giving the Tide the ball back with favorable field position.
+On the next drive, Landon Collins forced and recovered a fumble of Auburn running back Tre Mason, giving the Tide the ball back with favorable field position.
 Alabama capitalized on the turnover with McCarron throwing his second touchdown pass of the quarter, this time to Kevin Norwood to make the score 14–7.
-The Tigers woes continued on the following drive, losing 9 yards, going three and out and punting the ball back to the Tide.
-Alabama took 5 plays to drive the length of the field with T.J.
-Yeldon scoring on a 1-yard rush to move the score to 21–7 in favor of Alabama.
-On the following drive, the Auburn offense came back to life with a 40-yard Tre Mason rush sparking a 81-yard drive ending in a touchdown run by Mason to cut the deficit to 21–14 in favor of Alabama at the half.
+The Tigers' woes continued on the following drive, losing 9 yards, going three and out, and punting the ball back to the Tide.
+Alabama took just five plays to drive the length of the field with Yeldon scoring on a 1-yard rush to move the score to 21–7 in favor of Alabama.
+On the following drive, the Auburn offense came back to life with a 40-yard Tre Mason rush sparking an 81-yard drive ending in a touchdown run by Mason to cut the deficit to 21–14 in favor of Alabama at halftime.